 - 1. Good behavior is expected at all times on the playground. - 2.
-Do not go across the parking lot.
-Use the sidewalk by the building to go to and from the playground. - 3.
 Students need to stay on the playground unless they have permission to be out of bounds.
-Stay off the rock driveway. - 4.
-Use appropriate language at school.
-No dirty or curse words. - 5.
+Stay off the rock driveway. - 3.
+Use appropriate language at school. - 4.
 Absolutely no fighting-this includes "play" fighting and wrestling.
-(KEEP HANDS AND FEET TO YOURSELF) - 6.
-Students need to keep off the fence, soccer nets, and basketball hoops. - 7.
-Do not walk or stand on benches and picnic tables-use the benches to sit on. - 8.
-Any games including: baseballs, bats, radios, stereos, CD players, cell phone, and electronic games belong at home. - 9.
-All students need to be outside at recess or in the library with a teacher if you have permission. - 10.
+(KEEP HANDS AND FEET TO YOURSELF) - 5.
+Students need to keep off the fence, soccer nets, and basketball hoops. - 6.
+Do not walk or stand on benches and picnic tables-use the benches to sit on. - 7.
+Any games including: baseballs, bats, radios, stereos, CD players, cell phone, and electronic games belong at home. - 8.
+All students need to be outside at recess or in the library with a teacher if you have permission. - 9.
 If a child has a problem or is hurt, they are to notify the teacher on duty.
-If a student is hurt they will be sent to the office. - 11.
+If a student is hurt they will be sent to the office. - 10.
 Patrol should help the teacher keep students safe.
-Not to discipline. - 12.
-DO NOT THROW sand, rocks sticks, acorns, wood chips, or any item that could harm another student. - 13.
+Not to discipline. - 11.
+DO NOT THROW sand, rocks sticks, acorns, wood chips, or any item that could harm another student. - 12.
 Students need to keep bodies below the top monkey bar.
 Use your feet swinging, NOT chicken fighting.
-Do not swing over mud or water. - 14.
+Do not swing over mud or water. - 13.
 Use the slides properly, ONE person at the top and going down.
-Lines form on the ground. - 15.
-Use giant slide with care-No pushing, Hold on tight, and DON'T let go while swinging.
-(4th -6th grades only) - 16.
+Lines form on the ground. - 14.
+Use giant slide with care-No pushing, Hold on tight, and DON'T let go while swinging. - 15.
 BIG TOY-No tag!
 Do not run up the slide or jump off.

-- 17. Swing straight, sitting, NOT sideways or crooked.
+- 16. Swing straight, sitting, NOT sideways or crooked.
 No running between, or in and out of swings and NO pushing.
-DO NOT swing over mud or water. - 18.
+DO NOT swing over mud or water. - 17.
 Do not hang on soccer goals.
 They tip over.
-Soccer ball are not to be kicked over softball backstop. - 19.
-FOOTBALL-No tackling, catch only. - 20.
-VOLLEYBALL-Balls should go over the net, do not hang on the net. - 21.
+Soccer ball are not to be kicked over softball backstop. - 18.
+FOOTBALL-No tackling, catch only. - 19.
+VOLLEYBALL-Balls should go over the net, do not hang on the net. - 20.
 TETHERBALL-First person in line referees."
 If in doubt, they go out."
-If they have roped or have, they go to the end of the line.1st and 2nd grade pole, 3rd and 4th grade pole, 5th and 6th grade pole. - 22.
-BASKETBALL COURT-only 4th, 5th and 6th grades on court at lunch.
-Follow schedule posted. - 23.
-During lunch keep Kindergarten through 3rd graders on big toy area and west soccer field (along north side of playground) Keep 4th through 6th graders on basketball court and south side of playground.
-Use west soccer goal. - 24.
-When recess bell rings, stop playing and line up to come into the building. - 25.
+If they have roped or have, they go to the end of the line. - 21.
+When recess bell rings, stop playing and line up to come into the building. - 22.
 Walking paths are for students to WALK.
 Walkers have the right away.
 Running will get your or others hurt.
 Go only one way.
-If the weather has been messy students must stay on path. - 26.
-Students must mind patrols or will be sent to the teacher on duty. - 27.
-All students need to line up when the bell rings for class.
+If the weather has been messy students must stay on path. - 23.
+Students must mind patrols or will be sent to the teacher on duty.